Crunchy Fried Butterfly Shrimp

 You could probably get away with 2 or 3 small shrimp as an appetizer, but if you are going to go to all the trouble, do you really want to mess up the kitchen for a few shrimp?

-Instead, coat all of the shrimp and freeze them for cooking later!
+I don’t freeze shrimp that has been fried, instead, I coat all of the shrimp and freeze them for cooking later!

 To freeze the shrimp, just place them in a single layer on a baking sheet that’s lightly coated with breadcrumbs and place them in the freezer.